 3. Dharamshala – Home of the Dalai Lama

 This is one place in the Kangra Valley has the vibrant mix of the cultural communities of India, mostly Buddhists.

-Best time to visit: Dharamshala can be really warm with temperatures within 22-35 degrees in the months of April to July.
+Best time to visit: Explore Dharamshala with temperatures within 22-35 degrees in the months of April to July.
 The time between July – September can help you witness the essence of mountain monsoons and the winters can leave you awestruck by the beauty and the dropping temperatures of 4-0 degrees!